ssp21/ssp21-spec/ssp21.md

 shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

-**CRC** (4-bytes) - The frame is appended with a four byte CRC value calculated over all preceding bytes.
-The ethernet CRC32 algorithm is used to calculate this value. <!--- rlc: Ethernet assumes relatively noise-free lines - it only has a hamming distance of four for maximum-sized (1500 byte) frames.
-As this protocol is likely to be used on serial lines, and possibly very noisy ones, I would recommend using a link layer design that has stood the test of time on noisy serial lines - i.e. the one in DNP3.
-We need not support link-layer confirmation, but its error detection is very good.
-The only downside is the associated overhead... -->

 # Cryptographic Layer